iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 **Stopped**

 A node is instantiated in the stopped state.
 If a node tree has been persisted, will be be fully restored in the stopped state.
-DSNode.onStopped will not be called.
+DSNode.onStopped will not be called, it is only called when nodes transition from running to stopped.

-When nodes are removed from a stable parent node, they will be stopped.
-DSNode.onStopped will be called after all of the child nodes have been stopped.
+When nodes are removed from a running parent node, they will be stopped.
+DSNode.onStopped will be called after all child nodes have been stopped.

 When a link is stopped, an attempt to stop the tree will be made, but it cannot be guaranteed.

 **Started**

-After the node tree is fully restored it will be started.
-DSNode.onStart will be called after all of it's child nodes have been started.
-There is no guarantee anywhere else in the node tree is started.
+After the node tree is fully deserialized it will be started.
+A node's onStart method will be called after all of its child nodes have been started.
+The only guarantee is that all child nodes have been started.

-Nodes will also started when they are added to a stable parent node.
+Nodes will also started when they are added to an already running parent node.

 **Stable**

 Stable is called all nodes have been started.
-The first time the tree is loaded, there is a stable delay of 5 seconds.
+The first time the node tree is loaded, there is a stable delay of 5 seconds.
 This is configurable as **stableDelay** in _dslink.json_.

 Nodes added to an already stable parent will have onStart and onStable called immediately.